tony-sh/Keep-Node-Docs-Ukraine/docs/basics/start.md

 Staked tokens are delegated by a KEEP token holder to an operator address, who performs work on the network.
 This work contribution is rewarded, but if an operator misbehaves and doesn't follow their operator contract, their collateral can be taken away (stake slashing) as punishment.

-## Index
+## Contents

-- Getting Started
+- Getting Started : Lets give proper intro and context to Keep and tBTC.
-- Key Reasons for Staking in Keep Network
+- Key Reasons for Staking in Keep Network: Understand why it is meaningful to stake in Keep Network.
-- Comparison with Other Alternatives
+- Comparison with Other Alternatives: Compare Keep Staking with other staking alternatives currently available in crypto.
-- Staking Documentation
+- Staking Documentation: Official Keep Team's documentation about staking.
-- Staking Alternatives
+- Staking Alternatives: With staking partners or on your own vps.
-- Node Operation
+- Node Operation: Deploy, Manage, Troubleshoot your own node.
-- Keep Token Dashboard
+- Keep Token Dashboard: Token Dashboard official user guide.